bigbluebutton-bot/stream_pipeline/README.md

 ![](img/small-logo.png)

 ## Overview
-`stream_pipeline` is a scalable microservice pipeline designed to handle data streams, for eaxample audio streams.
+`stream_pipeline` is a modular pipeline designed to handle data streams, for eaxample audio streams.
 This project aims to provide a robust and flexible framework for processing streaming data through a series of modular and configurable components.
+Each step will be measured and can be used to optimize the pipeline.

 ## How to use this package
 1. Create a new file called requirements.txt in the root of your project and add the following line: